The power of Luminosity Masks

 4 min read

-Hint: This article was written by Fabio Antenore especially for Locationscout.net and only translated/published by me (Manuel).
+Hint: This article was written by Fabio Antenore, especially for Locationscout.net and only translated/published by me (Manuel).
 All photos were taken by Fabio.

 You all probably have heard or read of Luminosity Masks.
 But what exactly are these masks and what are they good for?
 So let’s have a deeper look into this very powerful photo technique.

 Luminosity Masks are, like the name already says, masks that are based on light and different brightnesses.
 These are an option to select bright or dark areas within your image and use these selections to change something about the image.
-For example, this is extremely helpful when you want to do a very accurate Dodge & Burn, to colourize lights or just to replace areas within your image that are too bright or dark with a different exposure.
+For example, this is extremely helpful when you want to do a very accurate Dodge & Burn, to colorize lights or just to replace areas within your image that are too bright or dark with a different exposure.

 The technique is based on how masks in Adobe Photoshop or any other pixel-based software are used.
 When working with layer masks, areas that are 100% white within the masks are 100% visible.
 Black parts within the layer mask are fully transparent, which means that you can see the layer beyond the layer with the mask here.